 - Combining Adjustments

-In the next paragraphs I will look into these options into more detail.
-At the end of this post I will also highlight Stack Styles feature.
+In the next paragraphs, I will look into these options in more detail.
+At the end of this post, I will also highlight the Stack Styles feature.
 It works similar to Stack Presets but with a twist.

 Each tool that uses presets has its own Stack Presets switch, that you can enable or disable.
 This setting is program-related, so you switch it on independent from the image you are editing.

 You find the switch in the action menu of each tool.
 When enabled you see a checkmark in front of the Stack Presets label.